 Note: Clearing and grubbing activities are not considered timber harvest activities and may require an E&S plan or NPDES permit.

 Spotted Lanternfly Quarantine:

 On September 22, 2014, the Pennsylvania Department of Agriculture, in cooperation with the Pennsylvania Game Commission, confirmed the presence of the Spotted Lanternfly in Berks County, Pennsylvania, the first detection of this non-native species in the United States.
 Upon determination that the potential impact to Pennsylvania’s agricultural economy and natural resources was great, the Pennsylvania Department of Agriculture issued a quarantine with the intent to restrict the movement of the Spotted Lanternfly on November 1, 2014.
-Townships and Boroughs in eastern Pennsylvania are under a limited movement quarantine as the Department of Agriculture and its federal, state, local and non-governmental cooperators develop a strategy to eliminate this pest from the Commonwealth.
-To determine if the municipality in which a timber harvest is planned is under the quarantine, please check the Pennsylvania Department of Agriculture’s spotted lanternfly webpage.
+Counties in eastern Pennsylvania are under a limited movement quarantine as the Department of Agriculture and its federal, state, local and non-governmental cooperators develop a strategy to eliminate this pest from the Commonwealth.
+All of Berks County is under the quarantine.
+Please check the Pennsylvania Department of Agriculture’s spotted lanternfly webpage.
 Up to date maps of the quarantine are available from a link in the side bar on the right entitled: “Lycorma Quarantine Map” (scroll down to the “Publications” section).

-Persons planning timber harvest activities in a municipality under a quarantine will need to consult with the PA Dept. of Agriculture prior to proceeding with the harvest.
+Persons planning timber harvest activities in Berks County may need to consult with the PA Dept. of Agriculture prior to proceeding with the harvest.